ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   representation of the binary SCT data as defined in
   {{RFC-6962-BIS-09}} Section 3.3.

-We will refer to this object as 'sct_feedback'.
+We will refer to this object as 'sct\_feedback'.

-The 'x509\_chain' element will always contain at least one element, consisting of the end-entity certificate to which the SCTs correspond.
+The x509\_chain element will always contain at least one element, consisting of the end-entity certificate to which the SCTs correspond.
 It may also contain a full chain from the leaf certificate to a trust anchor, depending on different circumstances as described below.

-\[TBD: Be strict about what sct_data may contain or is this sufficiently implied by previous sections?\]
+\[TBD: Be strict about what sct\_data may contain or is this sufficiently implied by previous sections?\]

 ### HTTPS client to server {#feedback-clisrv}